BIBSYSDEV/nva-bare-proxy/README.md

           "orcId": "0000-0001-7884-3049"
         }
      ```
-     (the body have to contain a value to at least one of the parameters (name, feideId, orcId))
+     (the body has to contain a value for to at least one of the following parameters: name, feideId, orcId.)

      Response:
      ```json